sparkflows/sparkflows-docs/docs/aws/user-guide/file-watcher.rst

 Configure AWS S3 bucket to generate events
 ------------------------------------------

-Configure the AWS S3 bucket to send events for the new files received in to AWS SQS queue.
+Configure the AWS S3 bucket to send events for the new files received into AWS SQS queue.

 Then, it looks for the new files with prefix of ``events`` with the suffix ``_SUCCESS``.
 It sends these events to ``sf-workflow-file-watcher-ql-dev`` SQS Queue.